saymrwulf/uhd/notes.md

-2014-02-27T03:36:00 - Late-night bugfix on financial RL environment (uhd) 2014-03-11T05:52:00 - Implementing approach from a new paper read last night (uhd) 2014-03-11T01:40:00 - Late-night bugfix on financial RL environment (uhd)
+2014-02-27T03:36:00 - Late-night bugfix on financial RL environment (uhd) 2014-03-11T05:52:00 - Implementing approach from a new paper read last night (uhd) 2014-03-11T01:40:00 - Late-night bugfix on financial RL environment (uhd) 2014-03-11T22:41:00 - Quick fix, referencing a known issue from the official repo (uhd)